 1. System for Managing Warehouses

-Powered by a proprietary WMS, NimbusPost’s fulfillment distribution network offers the merchants a complete view of the retail fulfillment process.
+Powered by a proprietary WMS, NimbusPost’s fulfillment distribution network offers merchants a complete view of the retail fulfillment process.

 Aside from order tracking numbers, the NimbusPost dashboard provides comprehensive visibility into performance metrics such as order fulfillment speed, orders delivered on time, error rates, and more.